You can monitor the capacity of the vSAN datastore, analyze usage, and view the capacity breakdown at the cluster level.

 - Under vSAN, click Capacity to view the vSAN capacity information.

 - The Capacity Overview displays the storage capacity of the vSAN datastore, including total space, used space, free space, and the space that is actually written and physically consumed on the vSAN disks.
-For clusters that have the deduplication and compression enabled, you can view the compression savings and the compression ratio.
+For clusters that have the deduplication and compression enabled, you can view the deduplication and compression savings and the deduplication and compression ratio.

 Terms Description Total space Total physical space in the cluster.
 Free space Total free space in the cluster.
 Used space Total written physical space in the cluster.
 Actually written Actually used capacity.
 This capacity is displayed when deduplication or compression are not enabled.
 Object reserved Includes the reservation for objects created with a policy that has specified object space reservation.
 This capacity is not actually used by the objects.
 Reserved capacity Includes the operations reserve and the host rebuild reserve.